johnstok/http/README.md

 # HTTP

-HTTP is a clean-room implementation of the Hypertext Transfer Protocol.
+HTTP is an implementation of the Hypertext Transfer Protocol.

 ## Language